A record-breaking journey through Europe: Speeding down the world's oldest bob run | DW | 10.03.2021

 The bobsled track in St. Moritz is the only one in the world that is made entirely of ice and snow — and has been every winter since 1904.
 Typically used by Olympic athletes, amateurs can also race down the ice track.

 The cold flow of air in your face, the world roaring past in a speeding blur.
 Your heart races, your knees turn to jelly.
-Four to five times your normal body weight keeps you pinned in your seat, and you are hurled from left to right and back again in the tight corners as you descend the channel of ice at speeds of more than 130 kilometres an hour.
+Four to five times your normal body weight keeps you pinned in your seat, and you are hurled from left to right and back again in the tight corners as you descend the channel of ice at speeds of more than 130 kilometers an hour (80 miles per hour).
 A guest ride on the "Olympia Bob Run St. Moritz-Celerina" is 75 seconds of pure adrenalin, and an experience that you won’t forget in a hurry.

 DW reporter Hendrik Welling took on this adventure.
 For the series "Europe to the Maxx" in DW's "Euromaxx" magazine, he raced down the ice track together with experienced bobsledders.
-If you want to know whether this experience left him cold or not, watch the video.
-Traveling to St. Moritz and the Engadine Valley, he also set out to explore the history of the sports.
+If you want to know whether this experience left him cold, watch the video.
+Traveling to St. Moritz and the Engadine Valley, he also set out to explore the history of the sport.

 To this day the course is remade in the same place every year.
 The track builders begin their work after the first snowfall, then build the new bob run over a period of three weeks using diggers and spades.
-This makes it not only the oldest run in the world, but also the only one that is made solely of ice and snow – without concrete foundation.
-The 1,700-metre-long track is built out of around 15,000 cubic metres of snow and 10 million litres of water.
+This makes it not only the oldest run in the world but also the only one that is made solely of ice and snow — without a concrete foundation.
+The 1,700-meter-long track is built out of around 15,000 cubic meters of snow and 10 million liters of water.

 St. Moritz is located in the Engadin valley and is one of the most popular winter sports resorts in Europe